xapp-ai/documentation/docs/studio/single-tenancy.md

 2. Create an IAM user with administrator privileges that allows this script to assume.
 The policy attached to this user is also the policy that CloudFormation will use to deploy the client and API
 3. Create a programmatic access and secret access key for the IAM user and save these credentials as a profile in the `~/.aws/credentials` file.
 4. Create two S3 buckets.
 One bucket will be used to deploy the client to and the other will be used to deploy the API code to.
 These buckets must be in the same region that the Studio is to be deployed to.
+5. Set up a CloudFront distribution to the client S3 bucket.
+The default behavior should point to the base bucket itself with no paths.
-5. Optional - Create a Amazon Cognito domain that you will use to authenticate your Studio users
+6. Optional - Create a Amazon Cognito domain that you will use to authenticate your Studio users

 ### Setup Deployment Script